CutestCams/CutestCams/README.md

-  I think Yandere Simulator is a shitty game (and YandereDev is one of the worst game developers to ever exist), I like collecting gemstones and rocks sometimes, Gardevoir is my fav Pokemon (I'm not one of those horny morons, fuck you if you think that) and Espeon and Umbreon are my fav eeveelutions.
+  I think Yandere Simulator is a shitty game (and YandereDev is one of the worst game developers to ever exist), I like collecting gemstones and rocks sometimes, Gardevoir is my fav Pokemon (I'm not one of those horny morons, fuck you if you think that) and Espeon is my fav eeveelution.

 <!---
 CutestCams/CutestCams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.